 Roger Waters and artist Aubrey Powell, co-founder of the art group Hipgnosis, came up with the concept of an inflatable pig floating over Britain's iconic Battersea Power Station.
 But things didn't go as planned at the Dec.
 3, 1976 photo shoot, as the 40-foot balloon broke from its moorings on one of Battersea's southern chimneys, rising directly into the path of planes landing at Heathrow Airport.
 All flights were grounded, and Powell was arrested, even as police helicopters and the Royal Air Force arrived to chase the pig.
 It eventually fell to the ground miles way in Kent.

-At 9:30PM, a man rang up,” Sparrow recalled in an interview with Time Out London.
+"At 9:30PM, a man rang up," Powell recalled in an interview with Time Out London.
 "He said, 'Are you the guy looking for a pig?
 It’s scaring my cows to death in my field.'
 It was front-page news.
 Pink Floyd couldn’t have got better publicity if they tried."

-"I'd always loved Battersea Power Station, just as a piece of architecture," Waters later told Rolling Stone.
+"I'd always loved Battersea Power Station, just as a piece of architecture," Waters subsequently told Rolling Stone.
 "And I thought it had some good symbolic connections with Pink Floyd as it was at that point.
 One, I thought it was a power station, that’s pretty obvious.
 And two, that it had four legs.
 If you inverted it, it was like a table.
 And there were four bits to it, representing the four members of the band."